mltlachac/mltlachac.github.io/_pages/research.md

 ### Conference Abstracts

-[3] P Hart-Brinson, **ML Tlachac**, E Lepien, “Paths to Asexual Citizenship Under Conditions of Compulsory Sexuality: An Intersectional Approach”, Midwest Sociological Society Annual Meeting, 2022

 [2] **ML Tlachac**, MS Tlachac, A Brisban, "Statistical Analysis of Crime in Eau Claire, WI", Joint Mathematics Meetings, 2016

-[1] **ML Tlachac**, "Sociodemographic Factors Influencing Household Energy Efficiency in the United States", Joint Mathematics Meetings, 2016
+[1] D Levin, L Paukner, **ML Tlachac**, “The Slippery Slope of the Polar Bears: A Mathematical Model of their Population”, Mathematics Retreat, UWEC, 2015